 The document shall critically evaluate how and to what extent the aims and learning outcomes at programme level (and individual course level if deemed appropriate) are achieved.
 It shall give details on the actions taken to achieve and measure learning outcomes as well as the evidence for the evaluation (as detailed under section 7.2.5 of the guidelines).
 These shall include collection and handling of results of Course Teaching and Learning Evaluation, views and suggestions from External Academic Advisers, Advisory Board, and Staff-Student Consultation Committee, students/graduates surveys, alumni survey, employers survey, etc. It is expected that there is an extensive analysis of some time-series data indicating the performance of the programme and students on the programme including those admitted to year 1 and those admitted directly to year 2 or above, if any.
-In particular, in evaluating the performance and progress of year 2 or above admittees, the analysis should be made on their performance throughout their periods of studies, not only for the year of admission, based on such data as Term/Overall GPAs, graduation rate, etc.
+In particular, in evaluating the performance throughout their periods of studies, not only for the year of admission, based on such data as Term/Overall GPAs, graduation rate, etc.